-It all started in 1978 when DEMCO sent four high school students with two chaperones to Washington, DC.
-In Washington, they joined with the Texas delegation.
+In 1978 DEMCO sent four high school students with two chaperones to Washington, D.C. and were joined by the Texas delegation.
 The next year, DEMCO encouraged other Louisiana electric cooperatives to join in this educational project.

-In 1979, The Association of Louisiana Electric Cooperatives took interest in the program and now coordinates the annual Youth Tour Program.
+In 1979, The Association of Louisiana Electric Cooperatives (ALEC) took interest in the program and began coordinating the annual Youth Tour Program for all participating Louisiana co-ops.
+ALEC arranges our delegation’s visits to U.S. representatives’ and senators’ offices, federal agencies and other educational and sightseeing activities.
+In addition to the planned statewide activities, the Youth Tour experience encompasses multi-state activities coordinated by NRECA.
 Each year, about 28 high school students from Louisiana journey to our nation's capital.

 Through the Youth Tour program, DEMCO sponsors four high school juniors on an all-expense paid trip to Washington, D.C.
 DEMCO receives hundreds of essays each year from area high schools junior-students.
 Three judges read the essays and select 12 finalists who compete in an oral presentation of their written essay and a brief test on rural electrification knowledge.
 The competition is held annually at a Youth Tour Banquet at White Oak Plantation, and each finalist is joined by their parents and sponsoring teacher.
 At the banquet, the competing students each read their essay and four winners are announced and serve as DEMCO delegates for an all-expenses paid trip to Washington, DC to participate in the Rural Electric Youth Tour.